LeventSoykan/HouseStreetClassificationPytorch/README.md

-# LicensePlateRecognitionTurkish
+# HouseStreetRecognition
-Project to detect and read license plates
+Project to house and street images